 C. The people on the ship probably do not get along with one another.

 D. The voyage has left people frightened of what is to come after landing.

 While students are in a Pilgrim mindset, invite them to write a personal letter about their voyage to a friend or family member back in England.
 In their letters, have them describe their living conditions, daily activities, interactions with each other, and any memorable events.
-They can refer to Journey on the Mayflower and the Pilgrim timeline to help organize the contents of their letters so that they follow the sequence of actual events.
+They can refer to Journey on the Mayflower and the Pilgrim timeline portions of The First Thanksgiving activity to help organize the contents of their letters so that they follow the sequence of actual events.
 As students compose their letters, encourage them to also include their own opinions and feelings.